lightninglabs/chantools/README.md

   you are not time locked any longer.
 Depending on the size of the channel, you have to wait for somewhere between 144 and 2000 confirmations of the force-close transactions.
-Only continue with the next step after the channel with the highest `csv_timeout` has reached that many confirmations of its closing transaction.
+Only continue with the next step after the channel with the highest `csv_delay` has reached that many confirmations of its closing transaction.
+You can check this by looking up each force closed channel transaction on a block explorer (like [blockstream.info](https://blockstream.info) for example).
+Open the result JSON file of the last command (`./results/forceclose-yyyy-mm-dd.json`) and look up every TXID in `"force_close" -> "txid"` on the explorer.
+If the number of confirmations is equal to or greater to the value shown in `"force_close" -> "csv_delay"` for each of the channels, you can proceed.

 10. **chantools sweeptimelock**: Once all force-close transactions have reached the number of transactions as the `csv_timeout` in the JSON demands, these